kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![Choir student](../../content/images/fake-accounts/choir-student.png)

 - Note the dog collar.
-- This photo was sent the same time I was receiving multiple fake accounts activity with pictures of women who were clearly being sexual abused in some way, or that was the inference one was supposed to make; including women [going from doing innocent photo shoots, to doing porn](../2024/august.md#photos-of-abused-women-and-girls) and women [groomed from innocently sending nudes](../2024/september.md#another-upsetting-targeted-woman) into what looked to me like a sedated attack in a car with multiple people around.
+- This photo was sent the same time I was being bombarded with multiple fake accounts with pictures of women who were clearly being sexual abused in some way, or that was the inference one was supposed to make; including women [going from doing innocent photo shoots, to doing porn](../2024/august.md#photos-of-abused-women-and-girls) and women [groomed from innocently sending nudes](../2024/september.md#another-upsetting-targeted-woman) into what looked to me like a sedated attack in a car with multiple people around.
 - I was concerned enough to send the pic of Elsa to the Policia's trafficking email (which is supposed to be anonymous) in October 2024.
 - I got a reply from Dénia Police which, at the time of writing, I have not responded to given their [total lack of interest when I visited them](../2024/february.md#policia-nacional) and my subsequent certainty that I cannot trust them to help any of us.